lim-zhiyu/Language-Families/README.md

 # About
-A simple Java project that models some language families.
+A Java application that models several language families.